-These chewy pumpkin spice chocolate chip cookies are packed with flavor from the blend of pumpkin, 4 different spices and chocolate chips.
+These chewy pumpkin spice chocolate chip cookies are packed with flavor from the blend of pumpkin, 4 different spices, and chocolate chips.

 As soon as the slightest chill hits the air I start to crave all things pumpkin, especially desserts.
 There is just something so cozy about the smell of pumpkin spice wafting through the air as I sip my coffee and enjoy the glow of my fall candles.
-One of my favorite pumpkin desserts are these easy pumpkin chocolate chip cookies.
+One of my favorite pumpkin desserts is these easy pumpkin chocolate chip cookies.
 They satisfy both pumpkin spice and chocolate cravings, plus they are super simple to whip up.

 The Key to These Cookies is the Spices

-Start by mixing a cup of pumpkin with white sugar, an egg, oil, vanilla extract and a splash of milk, in a large mixing bowl.
+Start by mixing a cup of pumpkin with white sugar, an egg, oil, vanilla extract, and a splash of milk, in a large mixing bowl.

 In a separate bowl, whisk together the flour, baking soda, baking powder and spices.
 The blend of spices is really what makes these pumpkin spice chocolate chip cookies special.
 I refuse to use a pumpkin spice blend because I like to control how much of which particular spice is in my cookies.
 I prefer to use a lot of cinnamon, equal amounts of nutmeg and cloves, and a bit of ginger in my pumpkin spice.